 Fluent in 3 Months: How Anyone at Any Age Can Learn to Speak Any Language from Anywhere in the World.

-This is an entertaining book that helps to break down the false beliefs about foreign languages and the learning that come along.
+This is an entertaining book that helps to break down the false beliefs about foreign languages.
 Edited by skilled Laurie Bauer and Peter Trudgill, it remains quite fun and makes you feel inspired as you learn.
-While it’s not a book that teaches you a language, it’s a valuable read for those who feel confused and challenged to even start learning!
+While it’s not a book that teaches you a language, it’s valuable for those who feel confused and challenged when they start.

 Combining Books and Practical Learning

-The problem with most language learners is that they are rarely considering the mixture of learning possibilities and quickly decide for or against specific learning methods.
+The problem with most language learners is that they rarely consider the mixture of learning possibilities.
+Instead we tend to quickly decide for or against specific learning methods.
 Some people believe that starting with language learning books is the only solution that will help to learn the essentials, while others will insist that language learning is only possible when using mobile language learning apps.
 The truth is: both solutions are helpful and should be used for different purposes.

-It cannot be denied that pronunciation should be trained with the help of audio and video materials, yet the book is what helps to master theoretical knowledge and understand how to avoid certain mistakes and why.
-The books help to achieve this special something that tells a self-learning from the person who has gone further to learn.
-Regardless of what language we may be dealing with, it’s always a time-consuming and demanding process where one must use all the available tools.
+It cannot be denied that pronunciation should be trained with the help of audio and video materials.
+However, books help to master theoretical knowledge and understand how to avoid certain mistakes and why.
+Books help to achieve this special something highlighting someone who has gone further to learn.
+Regardless of the language, it’s always a time-consuming and demanding process where one must use all the available tools.
 Do not limit yourself to only one solution.
 Remember that you can use the best of both worlds.
 As long as it helps you learn and achieve your objectives, it is the way to go!

 Do you use books to learn?
 If so, which foreign language learning books would you recommend?